 When is the best time to visit Plitvice Lakes?

 We already mentioned it: avoid the busy summer months, especially July and August, if you can.
-Not only is it very hot.
-In the summer months, over 14,000 visitors explore Plitvice Lakes National Park every day.
+Not only is it very hot, and you share (especially the most popular sights of) the park with thousands of other visitors.
 Entry prices are also the highest between June and September.
+Furthermore, given the number of visitors entering the park per day/hour is restricted, in summer, you are more likely to find your prefered entry day/slot to be sold out (more on that below).

 Entry tickets are cheapest in the winter months between November and March.
 If you’re after more pleasant temperatures and fewer crowds we suggest visiting in the shoulder season, April/May and October.